-Crystal Monee Hall’s varied career has included roles on Broadway (“RENT”), sold out tours with acclaimed musicians Mickey Hart (Grateful Dead) and Dave Schools (Widespread Panic), and three albums (one solo as well as two with Hart).
-Her work has been called 'riveting' by Billboard Magazine as well as featured in Rolling Stone and Playbill.
-Yet she considers the next chapter of her career, the proper “debut.”
-Seamlessly blending Hall’s love for world, blues, jazz, soul and contemporary R&B, her forthcoming pair of EPs will showcase her talent as a songwriter, while highlighting a voice that has captivated audiences worldwide.
+Crystal Monee Hall’s varied career as a singer, songwriter and actress has included roles on Broadway (“RENT”), sold out tours with acclaimed musicians Mickey Hart (Grateful Dead) and Dave Schools (Widespread Panic), and also a guest appearance on the HBO comedy-drama High Maintenance.
+She has released three albums (one solo as well as two with Hart) with work from her most recent EP "If You Breathe" called 'riveting' by Billboard Magazine as well as featured in Rolling Stone and Playbill.
+Her newest release seamlessly blend Hall’s love for world, blues, jazz, soul and contemporary R&B, showcasing her talent as a songwriter, while highlighting a voice that has captivated audiences worldwide.

 It’s the unpredictable balance of power and sensitivity of her voice that has dramatically altered the course of Hall’s life.
 After attending UVA in her home state of Virginia to pursue journalism (her dream was to become an editor at Essence), Hall eventually pivoted into becoming a high school English teacher.
 But after a chance audition for Broadway’s “RENT” wowed the show’s producers, Hall soon found herself joining the likes of jam-band legends like Hart and Schools based solely on the caliber of her voice.